For any health issues, physical or mental, ‘prevention is better than a cure.’

 In the meantime, Dementia is a priority with the WORLD Health Organization and its member states.
 Our population is growing older, and the increasing number of people diagnosed with dementias has enormous implications on the near future from the economy to society in general.

-Funding is being directed into dementia studies and one promising area is noninvasive Transcranial Magnetic Stimulation-TMS Los Angeles.
+Funding is being directed into dementia studies and one promising area is noninvasive Transcranial Magnetic Stimulation-TMS Denver.
 Currently it is proving an excellent tool for accurate diagnosis of dementia conditions and experimentation into TMS Therapy (Transcranial Magnetic Stimulation) as a treatment is very promising.